We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Fork: The Diamondback Catch 2 has a Fox Rhythm 34 mounted to it.
 This fork is one of the top picks for mountain bike enthusiasts right now because it performs exceptionally well and is relatively easy to set up.
 Just like the Aion, the Rhythm features a tapered steerer tube.
 It also features rebound, low speed compression, and air adjustment.

-However, most people will not be able to tell the difference between the Aion and Rhythm.
+However, most people will not be able to tell the difference between the Aion and Rhythm and will be happy with either of the two Diamondback Catch bikes.

 The rear shock found on the Catch 2 is the top of the line – Fox Float DPS EVOL.
 It features a 3-position lever that can be set to open, pedal, and lockout.
 This on the fly adjustment lever is great for people who like to ride to the trail, climb up it, and then quickly descend another part.
 You can also adjust the air pressure and rebound.